visualbuilder/filament-export-scheduler/README.md

   - last year
 - Custom date field if not created_at can be set in the Exporter

+## Users can choose which columns to include

+- Currently all columns must be defined in the exporter
+- Maybe will add ability to add user definable columns
+- All Column Formatting options set in the exporter

 ![Edit Columns](https://raw.githubusercontent.com/visualbuilder/filament-export-scheduler/3.x/media/edit-columns.png)

 ## Attractive HTML Email templates

  - Default HTML email template included
  - Or works well with [Visual Builder Email Templates](https://github.com/visualbuilder/email-templates "Other Free Package")  - if you want user editable emails
  - Custom Report Builder and Templates coming soon

 ![Email](https://raw.githubusercontent.com/visualbuilder/filament-export-scheduler/3.x/media/vb-email.png)